mzhou02/mzhou02.github.io/_notes/regularity-lemma.md

 One of the guiding principles in extremal combinatorics is that large, complicated objects often admit useful approximate descriptions.
 For graphs, a natural approach is to partition the vertex set into a moderate number of pieces and ask whether the edge distribution between these pieces has some uniformity.

 The Regularity Lemma asserts that this can always be done: every large graph can be approximated, at a coarse scale, by a partition in which almost all pairs of vertex classes behave in a pseudorandom fashion.
 That is, the edge density between two classes is essentially stable, in the sense that it does not fluctuate significantly when one restricts to large subsets.
-This allows one to replace the original graph by a simpler ``reduced graph'' on the partition classes, losing only a small amount of information.
+This allows one to replace the original graph by a simpler "reduced graph'' on the partition classes, losing only a small amount of information.

 <h3>Basic Definitions</h3>

-**Edge density.**
-Let $$G=(V,E)$$ be a graph and let $$A,B \subseteq V$$ be disjoint nonempty sets.
+**Edge density.** Let $$G=(V,E)$$ be a graph and let $$A,B \subseteq V$$ be disjoint nonempty sets.
 The *edge density* between $$A$$ and $$B$$ is defined as

 $$d(A,B) := \frac{e(A,B)}{|A|\,|B|},$$